 This website uses the GitHub REST API and GitHub OAuth.
 Your browser calls the GitHub API to retrieve repository data and file contents.
 The OAuth flow runs through our server (token exchange), but the token is only returned to your browser.
 GitHub Privacy Policies apply.

-This website is hosted on a server in the EU (OVH, France).
+This website is hosted on a server in Frankfurt, Germany (OVH).
 The server may collect technical log data (IP address, timestamp, browser type).
 Analysis results are stored as JSON files on the server (username, score, statistics — no source code).

-You can delete your leaderboard entry yourself at any time.
+You can delete your leaderboard entry yourself at any time (the leaderboard is opt-in only).
 To delete your stored card, contact us at the email address above.
 You have the right to access, rectification, deletion, and restriction of processing of your data under GDPR.

 This privacy policy may be updated occasionally.
 The current version is always available on this page.